Bina Venkataraman: Public policy

-Writing and public engagement
+Writing and journalism

-Venkataraman is also a writer, focusing on climate change, environmental justice, and public health.
-Her work has been published in outlets like Slate, The Washington Post, and Time.
-From 2006 to 2010, she worked on the science desk at The New York Times and The Boston Globe, first as a James Reston Fellow and then as a reporter.
-She is now the Editorial Page Editor of The Boston Globe.
-In this role, Venkataraman has noted she aims to showcase the "diverse voices of our city and better showcase Boston’s groundbreaking ideas and knowledge, while holding our leaders and institutions accountable for meeting high expectations for public service."
-In March 2020, she oversaw the Editorial Board's criticism of Donald Trump's response to the coronavirus disease 2019 (COVID-19) pandemic in the United States.
+Venkataraman is also an editor, writer, and author who has focused on climate change, technology, politics, and public health.
+Her work has been published in The Washington Post, The New York Times, and Time, among other publications.
+From 2006 to 2010, she worked on the science desks at The New York Times and The Boston Globe.

+Venkataraman became the editorial page editor of The Boston Globe in November 2019.
+In this role, Venkataraman aimed to amplify the "diverse voices of our city and better showcase Boston’s groundbreaking ideas and knowledge -- while holding our leaders and institutions accountable for meeting high expectations for public service."
+In March 2020, she oversaw the editorial board's criticism of Donald Trump's response to the coronavirus disease 2019 (COVID-19) pandemic in the United States.
+Venkataraman stepped down as editorial page editor of the Globe, while staying with the paper as an editor-at-large and to help launch The Emancipator, at the end of 2021.

 In August 2019, she published her first book, The Optimist's Telescope: Thinking Ahead in a Reckless Age, which explores how human societies can overcome shortsightedness to tackle emerging threats—from climate change to antibiotic-resistant superbugs—to better plan for the future.
 The book draws from research in biology, psychology, and economics to make the case that humans can better plan for the future by adopting certain practices.
+It was named a top book by The Financial Times and a best book of the year by National Public Radio.

 Venkataraman has also appeared on the TED mainstage and the Aspen Ideas Festival.

-In 2021, she founded The Emancipator with Ibram X. Kendi of Boston University.
+She gave the 2021 commencement address at the University of Southern California.

+The Washington Post announced that Venkataraman would join the newspaper "as a columnist to write about the future" in December 2022.